JAVI-CC/XDEBUG/README.md

 # XDEBUG
-Docker imagen XDEBUG que permite depurar el codigo PHP mediante PHPSTORM
+Docker XDEBUG image that allows you to debug PHP code using PHPSTORM